Chevron Corporation: Refining

 Chevron's downstream operations manufacture and sell products such as fuels, lubricants, additives and petrochemicals.
 The company's most significant areas of operations are the west coast of North America, the U.S. Gulf Coast, Southeast Asia, South Korea, Australia and South Africa.
 In 2010, Chevron sold an average of 3.1 Moilbbl/d of refined products like gasoline, diesel and jet fuel.
 The company operates approximately 19,550 retail sites in 84 countries.
 Chevron's Asia downstream headquarters is in Singapore, and the company operates gas stations (under the Caltex brand) within the city state, in addition to some gas stations in Western Canada.
 Chevron owns the trademark rights to Texaco and Caltex fuel and lubricant products.

 Chevron, with equal partner Singapore Petroleum Company, also owns half of the 285000 oilbbl/d Singapore Refining Company (SRC) plant, a complex refinery capable of cracking crude oil.
 The investment was first made in 1979 when Caltex was a one-third partner.
+In 2026, however, Chevron agreed to divest key downstream assets in Singapore and across Southeast Asia to ENEOS Holdings in a US$2.17 billion transaction expected to close in 2027.